 Things to Avoid in a Policy

-Generally speaking, here are a few things that you should avoid when selecting a policy:
+Generally speaking, here are a few things that you should avoid when selecting a disability insurance policy:

 - Substance abuse exclusions.